Multi-Agent GenAI Analytics Platform

 AI Service APIs

-Strict schema validation is enforced at all service boundaries to mitigate prompt injection risks and ensure stable integration across components.
+Strict schema validation at all service boundaries mitigates prompt injection risk and ensures stable integration.

 Scaling Strategy